Keith Jarrett: Cultural references

+Jarrett was also mentioned in Season 2, Episode 6 of FX's Atlanta in 2018.
+In this episode, titled "Teddy Perkins", Darius remarks to a picture in Teddy Perkins' home and asked if the other person in the picture is Keith Jarrett, and Perkins says it was.

 Personal life

-Jarrett lives in an 18th-century farmhouse in Oxford Township, New Jersey in rural Warren County, where he uses an adjacent barn as a recording and practice studio.
+Jarrett lives in an 18th-century farmhouse in Oxford Township, New Jersey, in rural Warren County, where he used an adjacent barn as a recording and practice studio.

-Jarrett was a follower of the teachings of George Gurdjieff (1866–1949) for many years, and in 1980 recorded an album of Gurdjieff's compositions, called Sacred Hymns, for ECM.
+Jarrett was a follower of the teachings of mystic George Gurdjieff for many years, and in 1980 recorded an album of Gurdjieff's compositions, called Sacred Hymns, for ECM.
 His forebears were Christian Scientists, and though he endorses the core of the faith, he does not follow all its precepts, and also identifies with the Sufi tradition and mystical Islam.

 In 1964, Jarrett married Margot Erney, his girlfriend from Emmaus High School with whom Jarrett reconnected in Boston.
 The couple had two sons, Gabriel and Noah, and divorced in 1979.
 He and his second wife Rose Anne (née Colavito) divorced in 2010 after a 30-year marriage.
 Jarrett has four younger brothers, two of whom are involved in music.
 Chris Jarrett is also a pianist and Scott Jarrett is a producer and songwriter.
 Of the two sons from his first marriage, Noah Jarrett, is a bassist and composer and Gabriel Jarrett is a drummer based in Vermont.
 Keith Jarrett is currently married to Akiko Jarrett.